Winn-Dixie and the Davis Family

 Finding Opportunity in Dark Times

-Despite the nation entering the early stage Great Depression, business was booming for Table Supply in 1930.
+Despite the nation entering the early stages of the Great Depression, business was booming for Table Supply in 1930.
 With reported year-over-year earnings up over 100%, they decided to double down on expansion.

-During the fall of that year, they opened three stores in Palm Beach County.
-There they met their greatest success yet.
+In the fall of that year, they opened three stores in Palm Beach County, where they met their greatest success yet.
 In its first week in business, the West Palm Beach location produced $7,600 in gross sales.
-For context, a typical take was about $1,000 for a local grocer at that time.
+For context, a typical take for a local grocer at that time was about $1,000.

 Their most significant demand driver was selling quality cuts of Western beef at significantly discounted prices.
 While most meat markets sold steaks from 60 to 85 cents per pound, Davis offered it for just 19 cents!
 This created a bit of a frenzy (and often long lines).
 They started earning their future mantra, “The Beef People,” in the very early days of the store!